chimericdream/worldofpannotia.com/src/_spells/freezing-sphere.md

   spellResistance:    "Yes"
   focus:              "A small crystal sphere."
   description:        |
-    Freezing sphere creates a frigid globe of cold energy that streaks from your fingertips to the location you select, where it explodes in a 10-foot-radius burst, dealing 1d6 points of cold damage per caster level (maximum 15d6) to each creature in the area.
-An elemental (water) creature instead takes 1d8 points of cold damage per caster level (maximum 15d8).
+    Freezing sphere creates a frigid globe of cold energy that streaks from your fingertips to the location you select, where it explodes in a 10-foot-radius burst, dealing {% die_roll 1 6 0 %} points of cold damage per caster level (maximum {% die_roll 15 6 0 %}) to each creature in the area.
+An elemental (water) creature instead takes {% die_roll 1 8 0 %} points of cold damage per caster level (maximum {% die_roll 15 8 0 %}).

     If the freezing sphere strikes a body of water or a liquid that is principally water (not including water-based creatures), it freezes the liquid to a depth of 6 inches over an area equal to 100 square feet (a 10-foot square) per caster level (maximum 1,500 square feet).
 This ice lasts for 1 round per caster level.
 Creatures that were swimming on the surface of frozen water become trapped in the ice.
 Attempting to break free is a full-round action.
 A trapped creature must make a DC 25 Strength check or a DC 25 Escape Artist check to do so.